Environmental Credits User Guide

 It is difficult to suggest that this council’s approach and what they have been involved with sets a UK wide market rate because, as we find with the Water Abstraction market, which involves a similar number of market catchment areas, prices vary considerably.
 However, this is still a useful comparable to take into account when the Government expands the pilot to other catchment areas.

-The UK Environmental Credits User Guide is available free of charge here, or as a hard copy at £27 including from Kathy Dean.
+The UK Environmental Credits User Guide is available free of charge here, or as a hard copy at £27 including postage from Hannah Smallridge.

 Alasdair Squires